Content

 Previous experiences or relationships that left a negative impact on how you approach sex

-Mental health conditions, such as post-traumatic stress disorder (PTSD), social phobia, social anxiety disorder and panic disorder
+Mental health conditions and psychological factors, such as post-traumatic stress disorder (PTSD), social phobia, social anxiety disorder, generalized anxiety, and panic disorder

 Sexual performance anxiety can also cause anorgasmia or delayed orgasm.
 Associated with a lack of sexual satisfaction, this condition can make it difficult to achieve an orgasm, even with sexual stimulation.